tristanguigue/vib_s2s/ideas_phd.md

 Introduces differentiable neural computer (DNC).
 Combine the advantages of neural and computational processing by providing a neural network with read–write access to external memory.
 Access to memory is narrowly focused, minimizing interference among memoranda and enabling long-term storage.
 DNC uses differentiable attention mechanisms to access memory.

 We keep track of consecutively written locations in atemporal link matrix which gives ability to recover sequences.

+Memory can be searched based on the content of each location, or the associative temporal links can be followed forward and backward to recall information written in sequence or in reverse.

 ### Other papers
 - Generating Sequences with Recurrent Neural Networks, Graves (2013)